Strategic Plan for the College of Education and Allied Professions

 Goal 1.4: Make WCU (the Cullowhee campus and the off-campus site at Biltmore Park in the Asheville-Hendersonville area) a destination for short-term educationally based programs, activities, and events, including summer school, continuing education, camps, conferences, and personal enrichment opportunities.

-Initiative 1.4.1: Expand significantly the number of resident and distance summer school and other summer educational events by 2020.
+Initiative 1.4.1: Expand and market the number of resident and distance summer school and other summer educational events by 2020.

 Initiative 1.4.2: Develop and implement marketing plans and efforts to promote CEAP's presence in Asheville at Biltmore Park, on campus and online.